gofynd/fdk-client-javascript/documentation/application/REWARDS.md

-Gets the details of the user’s referral status and codes.
+Use this API to retrieve the referral details like referral code of a user.

 *Returned Response:*